Pharrell Williams: 2010–2014: Despicable Me, Despicable Me 2 and solo international success

 In 2010, Williams worked on the music score for the animated film Despicable Me with composers Hans Zimmer and Heitor Pereira.
 In 2010, N.E.R.D. released their fourth studio album, Nothing, through Star Trak.
 In late 2011, Williams worked on three tracks for Mike Posner's second album, Sky High.
 In 2012, Williams composed and produced the music for the 84th Academy Awards alongside Hans Zimmer.

 In 2013, Williams collaborated with French electronic duo Daft Punk on the songs "Get Lucky" and "Lose Yourself to Dance", both included on Daft Punk's fourth studio album, Random Access Memories.
-"Get Lucky" peaked at number one on the UK Singles Chart and number two on the US Billboard 200.
+"Get Lucky" peaked at number one on the UK Singles Chart and number two on the U.S. Billboard 200.

 In 2013, Williams collaborated with Azealia Banks with the song "ATM Jam".
-The song was initially intended for Banks' debut studio album, Broke with Expensive Taste (2014), but was later removed from the album after Banks blamed Williams for the song's poor commercial performance.
+The song was initially intended for Banks's debut studio album, Broke with Expensive Taste (2014), but was later removed from the album after Banks blamed Williams for the song's poor commercial performance.
 Williams penned three new original songs, included alongside composer Heitor Pereira's score, for the film Despicable Me 2 (2013).
 These were "Just a Cloud Away", "Happy", and "Scream" (featuring CeeLo Green).
 His two original songs from the first film, "Despicable Me" and "Fun, Fun, Fun", were also reprised on the Despicable Me 2 soundtrack.
 He also participated in the drummer sessions of the soundtrack of Man of Steel by Hans Zimmer.
 In March 2013, Robin Thicke's single "Blurred Lines", written and produced by Williams, was released.
 The song peaked at number one in multiple countries, including the United Kingdom and the United States.
 In mid-2013, Williams was involved in two songs that sold a million copies in the UK: "Get Lucky" and "Blurred Lines".